c-blake/bu/doc/rp.md

 start-up time and *automatic* lifting of `Table` lookups into variables.

 Populating global namespaces with such features has trade-offs, in compile-time duration if nothing else.
-So, it is deferred to ~/.config/rp author.
+So, it is deferred to ~/.config/rp authors.

 Some nim.cfg `--path` tweaks and `~/.config/rp` hacking, and you can cover any `awk` use case with a fully strongly type-checked, compilable prog.lang with